 If you could share your personal experience about any other border crossing in Turkey, let us know!

 Turkey is a big country abundant in astonishing natural sites and it was really hard for us just to choose one.
 Therefore we’ve chosen two, which cannot (I repeat: cannot!) be missed.

 Whether you come to Turkey as a member/participant of a package tour or as an independent backpacker or hitch-hiker, Cappadocia is the place to go for its natural beauty.
 This breathtaking volcanic landscape, which is unique for its rock formations, lies on 1000m high plateau in Eastern Anatolia.

 You should definitely come here also if you are a history buff, for this region contains several underground cities, tunnels and temples, where early Byzantine Christians used to hide from Persian and Arabic invaders in the 6th and 7th centuries.

 The main city in this area is Nevşehir.
-The best towns to stay is are: Göreme (with its National Park, added to the UNESCO Worl Heritage list) and Ürgüp (pronounced: ÜÜÜrgüüüüüp).
+The best towns to stay is are: Göreme (with its National Park, added to the UNESCO World Heritage list) and Ürgüp (pronounced: ÜÜÜrgüüüüüp).

-This dream-like place is located in Western Anatolia and consists of hot springs that formed sedimentary rock terraces and the bluest warm water pools .
+The dream-like Pamukkale is located in Western Anatolia and consists of hot springs that formed sedimentary rock terraces and the bluest warm water pools .
 Hard to describe if you are not a scientist, but most definitely one of the most extraordinary geological phenomena you can find on this planet.